oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-09-12.md

 Presented at TC Meeting #23, September 12th, 2018

+1. The following issues were closed without further action:

+    1. [Issue #201](https://github.com/oasis-tcs/sarif-spec/issues/201): "Make region kind more explicit"

+        The clear separation between line/column and offset/length properties (described in the change draft for #204), together with our new understanding that we can detect a "missing" offset property at the SDK level (by having it default to -1, rather than to 0, which is a valid value) means that there's nothing more we need to do about this issue.

 1. After being approved as amended at the last TC meeting (#22), the following spec changes were merged into the provisional draft:

     1. [Issue #204](https://github.com/oasis-tcs/sarif-spec/issues/204): "Clearly separate start/end vs. charOffset/length region property domains"